BSSDRVN/BSSDRVN/README.md

 ## An introduction

 Hi there.
-I'm Adam "BSSDRVN" Nordquist, data scientist and local trivia knower.
-I'm a data scientist continually driving towards results, leveraging incredible adaptability and relentless efficiency to predict the future using computing and statistics.
+I'm Adam "BSSDRVN" Nordquist, aspiring data scientist and local trivia knower.
+I'm currently a data analyst continually driving towards results, leveraging incredible adaptability and relentless efficiency to predict the future using computing and statistics.

 ## Education